Jev-git/CellCombatProto/README.md

 # Đang làm dở
 * Mental attack:
-    * Effect: a pan out effect (shader?) from the middle of the screen: . o O <- kinda like this (watch the shader videos in utube watch later list)
     * Stun (player need to turn around)
 * Defend and counter-attack (like Hornet): hold the sword up.
 If the player attacks, the Warrior also attack back
 * Finalize warrior boss: